Mongol Empire: Invasions of Kievan Rus' and central China

-Giovanni de Plano Carpini, the pope's envoy to the Mongol great khan, travelled through Kiev in February 1246 and wrote:

 Despite the military successes, strife continued within the Mongol ranks.
 Batu's relations with Güyük, Ögedei's eldest son, and Büri, the beloved grandson of Chagatai Khan, remained tense and worsened during Batu's victory banquet in southern Kievan Rus'.
 Nevertheless, Güyük and Buri could not do anything to harm Batu's position as long as his uncle Ögedei was still alive. Ögedei continued with offensives into the Indian subcontinent, temporarily investing Uchch, Lahore, and Multan of the Delhi Sultanate and stationing a Mongol overseer in Kashmir, though the invasions into India eventually failed and were forced to retreat.
 In northeastern Asia, Ögedei agreed to end the conflict with Goryeo by making it a client state and sent Mongol princesses to wed Goryeo princes.
 He then reinforced his kheshig with the Koreans through both diplomacy and military force.

 Push into central Europe

 The advance into Europe continued with Mongol invasions of Poland and Hungary.
-When the western flank of the Mongols plundered Polish cities, a European alliance among the Poles, the Moravians, and the Christian military orders of the Hospitallers, Teutonic Knights and the Templars assembled sufficient forces to halt, although briefly, the Mongol advance at Legnica.
+When the western flank of the Mongols plundered Polish cities, a European alliance among the Poles, the Moravians, and the Christian military orders of the Hospitallers, Teutonic Knights and the Templars assembled sufficient forces to halt, albeit briefly, the Mongol advance at Legnica.

 The Hungarian army, their Croatian allies and the Knights Templar were beaten by the Mongols at the banks of the Sajo River on 11 April 1241.
 Before Batu's forces could continue on to Vienna and northern Albania, news of Ögedei's death in December 1241 brought a halt to the invasion.
 As was customary in Mongol military tradition, all princes of Genghis's line had to attend the kurultai to elect a successor.

 Batu and his western Mongol army withdrew from Central Europe the next year.
 Today researchers doubt that Ögedei's death was the sole reason for the Mongols withdrawal.
 Batu did not return to Mongolia, so a new khan was not elected until 1246.
 Climatic and environmental factors, as well as the strong fortifications and castles of Europe, played an important role in the Mongols' decision to withdraw.